LoganZhao1997/website/_pages/about.md

 ## RESEARCH INTEREST
 My research interest lies in developing models and algorithms in the combination of operations research and machine learning for real-world decision-making problems.
 I regard answering the following questions as my academic goal:

-**Methodology** Is machine learning a viable option for improving traditional optimization algorithms on specific problem distributions, when historical data is available?
+**Methodology.** Is machine learning a viable option for improving traditional optimization algorithms on specific problem distributions, when historical data is available?
 How to improvie the state-of-art optimization algorithms by replacing key heuristic components with machine learning models?

-**Application** How large-scale transportation and logistics problems can be integrated with machine learning?
+**Application.** How large-scale transportation and logistics problems can be integrated with machine learning?

 ## PUBLICATIONS